maxtyson123/13_DGT_WEBSITE/README.md

 4. Github Setup:
 * Go to [Github Apps](https://github.com/settings/apps) and press 'New App'
-* Set the GitHub App name to Rongoa
+* Set the GitHub App name to Rongoā
 * Set the homepage and callback URLs to your site, e.g.
 ```sh
 http://localhost:3000/api/auth/callback/github